Privacy Policy

 Use of AI:

 At Bear Hug Psychology, I prioritise being fully present and engaged during therapy sessions to provide the best possible care.
-To support this, I may use Splose AI, a secure and privacy-compliant tool, to assist in efficiently summarizing and organizing session notes.
+To support this, I may use Splose AI, a secure and privacy-compliant tool, to assist in efficiently summarizing and organising session notes.

 Your Consent:

-You have the right to withdraw your consent at any time by notifying me directly, and this will not affect the services I provide.
+• You have the right to withdraw your consent at any time by notifying me directly, and this will not affect the services I provide.

 Consequences of Not Providing Personal Information: